istempmail/istempmail-php/README.md

 PHP library to check disposable email address using IsTempMail API

 ## How to use
-To get your API token, register at [IsTempMail](https://www.istempmail.com/sign-up), select a plan and copy your API token there.
+To get a free API token, register at [IsTempMail](https://www.istempmail.com/sign-up) and copy your API token there.

     <?php
     include('istempmail.php');